JackEdwards-IT/wordpress-petstore/readme.md

 ```

-Now activate the plugin in the WP dashboard and import the backup.
+Now activate the plugin in the WP dashboard and import the backup (.wpress) located in `wp-content/ai1wm-backups`

 ### Login details